-Update on Proposed Cuts to Medicaid Funding
+Update on Cuts to Medicaid Funding and Restrictions to Medicaid Access

 Background

 Medicaid is a key component of the U.S. healthcare system, providing health insurance coverage for approximately one in five Americans, including low-income children, adults, and people with disabilities.
 Medicaid plays a significant role in the behavioral health system, accounting for a quarter of all spending for both mental health and substance use treatment, making it the largest single payer of behavioral health services in the United States.
-Nearly 40% of adults under the age of 65 enrolled in Medicaid have a mental health or substance use disorder – a higher prevalence rate among those with private health insurance, Medicare, or without insurance.

-The process of documenting community engagement activities, as well as exemptions, adds administrative complexity for both enrollees and administrative staff.
+Beginning in January 2027, most Medicaid recipients will need to meet work requirements of 80 hours per month through employment, training, or volunteer activities to maintain their coverage.
+This requirement represents the largest component of the cuts, reducing federal funding by $325.8 billion over ten years.
+Exemptions include individuals under 19 or over 64, tribal members, parents caring for children under 14, and those considered medically frail.
+Evidence from prior state-level implementation suggests these policies are both ineffective and costly.
 For example, a previous effort to implement work requirements in Arkansas led to 18,000 people losing coverage before the initiative was stopped by a court order.
 In Georgia, only a small fraction of the potential enrollee population was able to meet the paperwork and reporting requirements, and the state reportedly spent nearly five times more on implementation costs than on health care services.
+Moreover, more than 90% of Medicaid enrollees are either already employed, in school, serving as caregivers, or are unable to work due to a disability or health condition.

 APA/APASI Assessment

 APA is deeply concerned about the potential impacts of H.R.
 1 on access to health insurance coverage and services under Medicaid.
-These proposed cuts are expected to impact state budgets, healthcare access, and public health with particular implications for individuals in need of behavioral health services.
+These cuts are expected to impact state budgets, healthcare access, and public health with particular implications for individuals in need of behavioral health services.

 Key concerns include:

-• Behavioral health access: Reductions in federal Medicaid funding may lead states to limit eligibility, reduce covered benefits, or lower provider reimbursement rates.
+- Behavioral health access: Reductions in federal Medicaid funding may lead states to limit eligibility, reduce covered benefits, or lower provider reimbursement rates.
 Behavioral health services, which are classified as optional under Medicaid, are frequently among the first to be reduced when states face budget constraints.
 This could result in significantly reduced access to mental health and substance use disorder treatment for those who need it.

-• Reduced access to reproductive and gender-related health care: H.R.
-1 would eliminate Medicaid funding for any health care services provided by affiliates of Planned Parenthood.
-It would also prohibit coverage or reimbursement for gender-affirming care under Medicaid, CHIP, and marketplace plans.
+H.R.
+1 eliminates Medicaid funding for any health care services provided by affiliates of Planned Parenthood.

 APA’s Position